Long-Term Travel Hack #1: Don't Pack What You Can Buy

 As we've researched, prepared for, and done some travel, we've come up with some tips, tricks and hacks to make long-term, light weight traveling possible.
 Here's a tip that may make things a bit easier for you.

-1. Don't Pack What You Can Buy
+Don't Pack What You Can Buy

 The idea is pretty simple.
 You can prepare for every contingency and scenario and pack your cold weather gear, hot weather gear, umbrella, hat, etc., along with your toothpaste and shampoo.
 In the end, you’ll be caring a pretty hefty pack on your back and possibly having to check it in at the airport.

 Don't pack umbrellas or rain jackets.
 These are easy enough to buy at most corner shops and you can donate when you no longer need them.